airwallex/airwallex-payment-demo/integrations/vue/README.md

 3. Install the package with `yarn` or `npm install`

 4. Run the project in development mode with `yarn dev` or `npm start`.
-See the project at [localhost:3000](http://localhost:3000)
+See the project at [localhost:8080](http://localhost:8080)

 ## Usage

-Each of the payment methods are demo-ed as a separate component found in the [/src/components](/react/src/components) folder.
+Each of the payment methods are written as separate components found in the [/src/components](/vue/src/components) folder.

 To test each of the payment methods, be sure to replace the `intent_id` and `client_secret` variables at the top of each file with your own unique keys.
 These values can be created with the backend API integration with [PaymentIntent](https://www.airwallex.com/docs/api#/Payment_Acceptance/Payment_Intents/Intro).